 “She just mentioned in passing that it had been a while since anyone had thrown a good party, how it would be nice for someone to do so, and how a masquerade before fall would be welcomed.”

-“As I just told someone recently,” Scarlet said, “A queen’s suggestion is very nearly a command.”
+“As I told someone recently,” Scarlet said, “a queen’s suggestion is very nearly a command.”

 “Indeed,” Christine said, blushing slightly.
 She bounced her knee.